GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 1. Locations of data points in AI vector data bases are human constructs, and not locations people could visit.
 2. Artificial Intelligence vector DBs are a flat surface.
-	- Therefor there's no need to deal with data on a sphere, and what happens when you reach the geographic edge of your dataset but the actual data (that's not in your dataset) continues on over the surface of a sphere past the edges of your map.
+	- Therefor there's no need to deal with data on an imperfect sphere, and what happens when you reach the geographic edge of your dataset but the actual data (that's not in your dataset) continues on over the surface of a sphere past the edges of your map.
 	- (If you're curious ask me about the _**"PacMan" spatial data sampling method**_.)

 <h3 id="#learn-gis-to-learn-ai">2c.
 How learning GIS and Spatial Data Analysis Fundamentals Can Help You Learn AI</h3>